roba269/CarND-Behavioral-Cloning-P3-Submit/writeup_report.md

 To reduce the overfitting, I added dropout layers after each conv layers, which turned out to be effective.
 (I also tried dropout after full connection layers, but that didn't help.)

 The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track, like at the begining and ending part of the bridge, and at a sharp right turn near the end of the tap.
+There were a few spots where the vehicle fell off the track, like at the begining and ending part of the bridge, and at a sharp right turn near the end of the lap.
 I think that's mostly because of lacking in data.
-For example, if you simply drive a lap, there are only a few images with paved road at the bottom and bridge at the top, not enough to train a reliable model in such scanrio.
+For example, if you simply drive a lap, there are only a few images with paved road at the bottom and bridge at the top, not enough to train a reliable model in such scenario.
 And because most of the turns are left-turns, so the model didn't do well for the right-turn case.

 To improve the driving behavior in these cases, I intentionally recorded more data at both ends of the bridge, and more data on right turns.
 And of course, we also need the recovery data, i.e., driving from the left and right borders of the road to the center.
-I found that collecting more data for particular bad scanarios usually gave me better results than tuning the model.
+I found that collecting more data for particular bad scenarios usually gave me better results than tuning the model.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.